-April 30, 2024
+April 30, 2025

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the LHA Market State[TM] Alpha Seeker ETF (the "Alpha Seeker ETF"), the LHA Market State[TM] Tactical Beta ETF (the "Tactical Beta ETF"), the LHA Market State[TM] Tactical Q ETF (the "Tactical Q ETF"), and the LHA Risk-Managed Income ETF (the "Risk-Managed Income ETF") (each, a "Fund" and, collectively, the "Funds"), each a series of ETF Series Solutions (the "Trust"), dated April 30, 2024, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the LHA Market StateTM Tactical Beta ETF (the "Tactical Beta ETF"), the LHA Market StateTM Tactical Q ETF (the "Tactical Q ETF"), and the LHA Risk-Managed Income ETF (the "Risk-Managed Income ETF") (each, a "Fund" and, collectively, the "Funds"), each a series of ETF Series Solutions (the "Trust"), dated April 30, 2025, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus may be obtained without charge, by calling the Funds at 1-800-617-0004, visiting www.lhafunds.com, or writing to the Funds, c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, Wisconsin 53201-0701.
+A copy of the Prospectus may be obtained without charge, by calling the Funds at 1-800-617-0004 or by visiting www.lhafunds.com.

-The Funds' audited financial statements for the fiscal year/period ended December 31, 2023 are incorporated into this SAI by reference to the Funds' Annual Report to Shareholders dated December 31, 2023 (File No. 811-22668).
-You may obtain a copy of the Funds' Annual Report at no charge by contacting the Funds at the address or phone number noted above.
+The Funds' audited financial statements for the fiscal year/period ended December 31, 2024 are incorporated into this SAI by reference to the Funds' Annual Financial Statements and Additional Information dated December 31, 2024 A copy of the Funds' Annual Financial Statements and Additional Information as well as the Funds' Annual Report to Shareholders, each of which was filed as part of the Funds' most recent Form N-CSR, may be obtained without charge by contacting the Funds at the address or phone number noted above.